ituob/itu-ob-editor/README.md

 ### File layout under `src/`

-* `sse/` directory contains static site editor framework foundation.
+* `sse/` directory contains static site editor framework foundation (see below for more details on SSE).

   This is the only directory not specific to ITU OB.